skivvyjs/skivvy/docs/guide/05-creating-packages.md

 # Creating Skivvy packages

 Skivvy packages are freestanding npm modules that contain tasks.
-Skivvy packages can be installed into any Skivvy project, and are intended to be as generic and configurable as possible.
+Packages can be installed into any Skivvy project, and can range from very generic (e.g. a wrapper for a build tool) to very specific (e.g. a scaffolding tool for the company website).

 ## Developing a Skivvy package